nvco/emailTemplate/README.md

 Not so "smart" clients will ignore style tags, but even without media queries, the columns part of the email will behave sresponsive like.

-Note: the style tag isn't inserted into the head on purpose, in case if head is stripped out by email client.
+Note: the style tag isn't inserted into the head on purpose, in case if head gets stripped out by email client.

 Use 'gulp watch' to process scss files (in project folder).